Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-urltree.md

   ) { }
 ```

 As stated earlier, there are 2 _implicit_ groups.
 The first one is the **root** `UrlSegmentGroup`, which does not have any segments, only one child `UrlSegmentGroup`.
 The reason behind this is that it should correspond to the root of the component tree, e.g `AppComponent`, which is inherently not included in any route configuration.
 As we'll discover in the next articles from this series, the way Angular resolves route transitions is based on traversing the `UrlTree`, while taking into account the `Routes` configuration.
 The second `UrlSegmentGroup`, whose parent is the first one, is the one that actually contains the segments.
-We'll see how an `UrlSegment` looks in a minute.
+We'll see how a `UrlSegment` looks in a minute.

 We might have a more complex URL, such as `foo/123/(a//named:b)`.
 The resulted `UrlSegmentGroup` will be this: